双指针技巧秒杀七道链表题目

 A straightforward approach might be to use a HashSet

-to record all nodes of one linked list and then compare with the other linked list.
-However, this requires extra space.
+to record all the nodes of one linked list and then compare with the other linked list, but this requires extra space.

-The challenge is that since the lengths of the two linked lists may be different, the nodes in the two linked lists might not align:
+The challenge lies in the fact that the lengths of the two linked lists may differ, so their nodes do not align:

 and p2

-, to traverse the two linked lists respectively, they might not reach the common node at the same time, so you can't find the intersecting node c1
+, along the two linked lists, they cannot simultaneously reach the common node, and thus, cannot find the intersecting node c1

 .